szdytom/waveforge/README.md

 ```

 You can also install those dependencies manually if you prefer not to install SFML system-wide.
 Please refer to SFML's official documentation for more details.

-## Implementation notes

-This is quite a straightforward C++ project with simple structure:

-- `include/wforge`: header files
-- `src`: source files
-- `assets`: asset files, levels, UI configuration, music, sound effects, textures, etc.
-- `CMakeLists.txt`: CMake build script (all in one file for simplicity)

-The physics simulation is written from scratch.
-We use SFML for graphics rendering and audio playback. [proxy](https://github.com/microsoft/proxy) is used to for polymorphism (i.e. fat pointers) instead of traditional virtual functions for simplier and unified lifetime management.

-The physics simulation is inspired by Noita's falling everything engine (but we are doing somewhat better at fluid simulation here), which is basically a cellular automaton with some rules for different pixel classes.
-Performance is not optimal yet, but it's acceptable for now (in Release mode).

-The fluid simulation process is devided into two phases: the global update phase and the local update phase.
-In the global update phase, we abstract the fluid pixels into fluid blocks and build a graph structure representing the connectivity between those blocks.
-Then the network flow algorithm (Dinic implementation) is used to calculate the fluid distribution among those blocks.
-In the local update phase, some classic cellular automaton rules are applied to each fluid pixel to simulate local interactions (e.g. water flowing downwards due to gravity).
-The global update phase is implemented in `fluidflow.cpp` and the local update phase is implemented in `fluids.cpp`.

-A thermal simulation system is also implemented, allowing pixels to exchange heat with adjacent pixels and change state when certain temperature thresholds are reached (e.g. oil igniting when heated enough).
-The heat exchange process is simple (linearly averaging respesting to thermal conductivity as weight), but it works fine for our purpose.
-The thermal simulation is implemented in `thermal.cpp`.

-Pixels can form structures.
-The structure is stored separately from the pixel 2D array, and each structure can span multiple pixels.
-The texture of the structure is loaded from an image asset.
-The map is loaded from a prototype image, where each color represents a different pixel type or structure, more details can be found in [Level Format Documentation](assets/levels/README.md).

-The game scene management is implemented as a finite state machine, where each scene is a state.
-The UI for some scenes (e.g. main menu, level menu, settings) are partially data-driven and can be configured via JSON files in `assets/ui`.

 ## Team Members